rzhekova/nasa-search/README.md

 ## Note

 Given more time, I would have carried out more testing of each indivdual component.
 And I would have built a custom audio player that looks the same in all browsers rather than using the audio HTML tag with the default controls attribute.
-Something else I wanted to do but didn't have the time to, was error handling for when e.g. a user hits an incorrect endpoint, or when the app receives a 500 error code from the API.
+Something else I wanted to do but didn't have the time to, was error handling for when e.g. a user hits an incorrect endpoint or when the app receives a 500 error code from the API, and present the user with a different page according to the type of error.